 Philanthropy & Tikkun Olam

-Andrew Levy: Realtor Treating School Lunch Debt as an Emergency
+Andrew Levy: The Realtor Who Treated School Lunch Debt as an Emergency

-In 2019, Levy, a South Florida real estate agent, paid off the lunch debt for nine schools in Jupiter, Florida.
+In 2019, Levy, a South Florida realtor, paid off the lunch debt for nine schools in Jupiter, Florida.
 The total was under a thousand dollars.
 The emotional reaction was much larger than the number because the debt represented something people instantly recognized as absurd: children being sorted into different meal experiences over balances small enough that one outsider could erase them in a single move.

 He understood that small debts can feel enormous inside a school